homeops-tech/homeops-tech.github.io/_posts/2020-11-03-Sync-Unifi-Names.md

    }
 ```

 Now when I add a new node to my DHCP server, the same puppet run will trigger the script to run.
-This happen because the local YAML file's content will change and puppet will issue a refresh notification to the exec.
+This happens because the local YAML file's content will change and puppet will issue a refresh notification to the exec.